-- 2.8 Given changes to national planning policy and guidance, the Council has commenced work on preparing a new Borough Local Plan which will, when finalised, replace the 'saved' policies in the 2006 Local Plan, the Core Strategy and the Site Allocations Local Plan.
-The new Local Plan will set out a new growth strategy for the borough to 2033 as well as identifying sites for future development and providing general development management policies to guide development. - 2.9 Work on the evidence base to inform the Local Plan is well developed with copies of the various studies and information published on the Council's web site.
-It is envisaged that all evidence will be in place by mid 2018. - 2.10 A Regulation 18 Issues and Options consultation has been completed.
-It is envisaged that the next formal stage will be the publishing of a Draft Preferred Local Plan document for public consultation under Regulation 18.
+- 2.12 The Council has commenced work on preparing a new Borough Local Plan which will, when finalised, replace the 'saved' policies in the 2006 Local Plan, the Core Strategy and the Site Allocations Local Plan.
+The new Local Plan will set out a new growth strategy for the borough to 2036, will allocate sites for development and will provide general development management policies to guide development. - 2.13 Work on the evidence base to inform the Regulation 18 Draft Local Plan (please see below) is complete with copies of the various studies and information published on the Council's website. - 2.14 A Regulation 18 consultation on an "Issues and Options" document has been completed.
+The next formal stage will be the publishing of a Draft Local Plan document for public consultation under Regulation 18 from 20th September 2019 1st November 2019.